sudorandom/kmcd.dev/content/posts/2026/grpc-web-should-have-replaced-grpc/index.md

 Browsers could negotiate HTTP/2 just fine.
 That was not the problem.
 The problem was that frontend JavaScript did not get access to the HTTP/2 features gRPC needed. `fetch()` could not send raw HTTP/2 frames, manage streams the way native gRPC expected, or read trailers as normal response metadata.

 So we ended up in a strange place: the browser could speak HTTP/2 under the hood, but your JavaScript app still could not make a standard gRPC call.
-Enter gRPC-Web, which is where I think the ecosystem made the wrong call.

-gRPC-Web was treated as a browser compatibility layer.
-It should have been treated as a warning sign.
+gRPC-Web was the answer to that gap.
+It changed the protocol enough for browser clients to call protobuf-backed services without exposing raw HTTP/2 features to JavaScript.

-Maybe not the exact gRPC-Web protocol we ended up with, but the idea behind it: keep protobuf, keep generated clients, keep the RPC model, work with normal HTTP infrastructure, and stop making every API call behave like a custom protocol hiding inside HTTP.
+That was useful, but with the advantage of hindsight, I believe that this approach was too narrow.
+The bigger opportunity was to keep protobuf, keep generated clients, keep the RPC model, work with normal HTTP infrastructure, and stop making every API call behave like a custom protocol hiding inside HTTP.

-In other words, gRPC-Web should have fixed gRPC.
+In other words, gRPC-Web should have 'fixed' gRPC.

 ## The original bargain